An MBA is one of the most important qualifications of our time, both for adult learners and for the UK economy.

 Are you weighing up the pros and cons of further education?

-With the Government’s introduction of the postgraduate loan, many potential students are now considering whether or not further study will enhance their career prospects.
+Now Government postgraduate funding is available, many potential students are considering whether or not further study will enhance their career prospects.

 With the democratisation and proliferation of further education courses, there are many routes to gaining technical and in-depth business skills.
 However, few have emerged that truly rival the strategy, leadership and decision making skills that a Masters in Business Administration (MBA) provides.